 When making a full recipe for strawberry marshmallows, I used a rectangular 32cm x 20cm oven pan lined with cling film.
 Please don’t judge me for plastic.
 I rarely see a point of wasting cling film but I do keep a lonely roll in the kitchen for urgent situations.

 When I made the coconut marshmallows, I brushed the sides of the pan with organic coconut oil which gave the marshmallows a final layer of flavor.
-But if don’t have mild flavored oil, then basing the pan with cling film is a safe choice.
+But if don’t have mild-flavored oil, then basing the pan with cling film is a safe choice.
+Canola oil is the mildest oil to use.

 Whatever method you’re using to keep the coating mix on the sides of the pan in place, be sure to prepare the pan(s) before making the recipe since the batter sets really quickly!